MathieuNls/bianca/bianca.md

 ## Evaluation Measures

+_COMMENT FOR MATHIEU/WAHAB: We can also use ROC, which I recommend.
+For some reason our recall is low, but I this is due to two facts: 1) we only detect risky commits that show up in other projects and 2) the risky commit data is unbalanced (i.e., most commits are not risky).
+Using ROC will help alleviate the second problem._

-We used precision precision, recall, and F$_1$-measure to evaluate our approach.
+We used precision, recall, and F$_1$-measure to evaluate our approach.
 They are computed using TP (true positives), FP (false positives), FN (false negatives), which are defined as follows:

 - TP: This is the number of defect-commits that were properly classified by BIANCA
 - FP: This is the number of healthy commits that were classified by BIANCA as risky